-Before your arrival you will need to apply for your German visa.
-Detailed information about visa for Germany can be found on the website of the German Federal Foreign Office.
+Before your arrival, you will need to apply for your German visa.
+Detailed information about visas for Germany can be found on the website of the German Federal Foreign Office.

-The entire visa procedure can take eight to twelve weeks, especially for fall intake.
-We therefore recommend to apply for your visa as soon as you got your letter of pre-admission from SRH University Hamm.
+The visa procedure can take eight to twelve weeks, especially if you are applying for the winter semester.
+We therefore recommend applying for your visa as soon as you got your letter of pre-admission from SRH University Hamm.

 - If you are a citizen of one of the following countries and you wish to stay longer than 90 days in Germany, you can obtain a visa after you arrival.
 This applies to the following countries: Andorra, Australia, Canada, Honduras, Israel, Japan, Monaco, New Zealand, San Marino, South Korea, and the United States of America.

-- For all other nationalities, we recommend to apply for an entry visa in the home country before their arrival.
+- For all other nationalities, we recommend applying for an entry visa in your home country before your arrival.

 A student visa is generally issued for a three-month period.
-After your arrival and your enrollment at SRH University Hamm, you will have to apply for an extended residence permit at the Aliens' Registration Office in your town of residence (e.g. Hamm, Dortmund, Unna, Kamen, etc).
+After your arrival and your enrolment at SRH University Hamm, you will have to apply for an extended residence permit at the Immigration Office in your town of residence (e.g. Hamm, Dortmund, Unna, Kamen, etc).

 You will be asked to present the following documents:

-- Proof of financial resources: International students need to prove that they have enough money for the regular study course at their disposal (24 x 770 Euros/month + 480 Euro before study start).
-The proof of financial resources can be provided in various ways.
+- Proof of financial resources: international students must prove that they have enough money for the regular study course at their disposal (24 x 770 Euros/month + 480 Euro before starting studies).
+Proof of financial resources can be provided in various ways.
 In some cases, the German embassy or consulate requires a specified amount to be paid into a blocked access bank account (Deutsche Bank) so as to ensure financial security for the initial period of the applicant’s stay in Germany.

 - Certificate confirming health insurance

-- Certificate of past academic work and achievements: Please make sure to write a convincing motivation letter, why your study at SRH University Hamm is important for your career.
+- Certificate of past academic work and achievements: Please make sure to write a convincing motivation letter on why your study at SRH University Hamm is important for your career.

-Before you take a train to Hamm, please make sure to have a valid ticket.
+Before getting on a train to Hamm, please make sure to have a valid ticket.

-You can purchase a train ticket using one of the following two ways: either by buying a ticket from an automatic ticket machine at the train station, or by buying an online ticket before your arrival.
+There is generally no opportunity to buy a ticket on the train.
+You can purchase a train ticket by either using an automatic ticket machine at the train station or buying it online before your arrival.
 You can save the train ticket as an online ticket (PDF) on your mobile device, load it into the DB Navigator app or take it with you on your journey as a printout.

-Food and other expenses: As Hamm is a relatively economic city to live in, you need to set aside another 250 to 300 Euros for food and other expenses.
+Food and other expenses: As Hamm is a relatively inexpensive city to live in, you need to set aside another 250 to 300 Euros for food and other expenses.

 Since you will be receiving the semester travel ticket, study related conveyance will be free.
 The ticket is valid for free travel in the state of North Rhine Westphalia for using regional trains and buses during the course.

-Depending on your individuals life style and needs, you may need a minimum of about 700 to 750 Euros per month.
+Depending on your individual life style and needs, you may need a minimum of about 700 to 750 Euros per month.